-When possible, courts encourage parents to reach agreements on their own, through mediation, or other litigation alternatives.
+When possible, courts encourage parents to reach agreements on family legal issues through mediation or other litigation alternatives.
 When alternatives fail, Prager Jones has an exemplary success record with custody litigation.
-Whatever approach is necessary in your case, our lawyers have the skills and experience to guide you through it.

 Have More Questions?
-Schedule a Free Consultation.
+Schedule A Free Consultation.

-Prager Jones proudly serves clients in San Diego and throughout San Diego County.
+Whatever approach is necessary in your case, our lawyers have the skills and experience to guide you through it.
 You can schedule your free initial consultation by calling our office at 619-826-6926, or by sending an email inquiry.